dravinash/dravinash.github.io/content/about/index.md

 I was associated with LIRMM lab [Montpellier University France](https://www.lirmm.fr/lirmm-en/) as a post-doctoral researcher.
 This was my second postdoctoral, there we trained a deep neural network model to understand human activities in industrial setup for better Human robot collaboration.
 I was the part of [H2020 project SOPHIA](https://project-sophia.eu/) and incharge of work package 5.

 I have 10+ years experience working with artificial intelligence and applying this as a tool to solve different problems.
-I have worked with different organization ([eClerx](https://eclerx.com/), [HCL](https://www.hcltech.com/), [In-D](https://in-d.ai/)) and helped them to designed, developed and execute AI based solutions.
+I have worked with different organization ([eClerx](https://eclerx.com/), [HCL](https://www.hcltech.com/), [In-D](https://in-d.ai/)) and helped them to designe, develope and execute AI based solutions.

 Here is a list of the technologies that I'm familiar with!